 - Preheat oven to 450 degrees F.

-- Once it is done cooking, scrape out squash from skin and put it in your blender.
+- Once the squash is roasted carefully scrape out the squash "meat" from the "skin" and put it in your blender.

-- Add the rest of your ingredients (not the seeds though) and blend until smooth.
+- Add the rest of your ingredients to the blender and turn the blender onto high for about a minute or until the mixture is smooth.

 - Add your acorn squash to a pot on the stove and bring it to a boil.
 Once your soup is boiling reduce the heat to low to bring it down to a simmer.
 Cover your pot and simmer the soup for 15 minutes.
 This not only warms your soup but ensures all of the seasonings taste their best.